CodeMath/drf-spectacular-auth/README.md

 A: Make sure you're using `SpectacularAuthSwaggerView` instead of the default Swagger view.

 **Q: Token not being auto-authorized in Swagger**
 A: Verify that `AUTO_AUTHORIZE: True` is set in your settings and check browser console for errors.
+The system automatically detects your security scheme name from the OpenAPI spec, supporting custom names like `CognitoJWT`, `Bearer`, etc.

 **Q: AWS Cognito authentication fails**
 A: Check your Cognito configuration: